drdominicsingaraj/ccp/Glossary.md

 | **Inventory Management** | Collect software inventory and use it for operational tasks and compliance. |
 | **Maintenance Windows** | Schedule maintenance windows for performing potentially disruptive actions. |
 | **Document Builder** | Use Document Builder to create runbooks with automation actions without needing JSON or YAML syntax. |

+## AWS X-Ray

+AWS X-Ray helps developers analyze and debug distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.

+### Features

+- **Request Tracing**: Follows the path of a request through your application, providing end-to-end visibility.
+- **Service Map**: Visualizes your application’s components and the connections between them.
+- **Filter Expressions**: Allows you to filter traces and identify trends and issues.
+- **Annotations and Metadata**: Add custom data to traces to provide additional context.
+- **Error, Fault, and Exception Tracking**: Identifies requests that result in an error, fault, or exception.
+- **Integration with AWS Services**: Works with Amazon EC2, AWS Lambda, Amazon API Gateway, and more.

+For detailed documentation on AWS X-Ray, including how to get started and instrument your applications, visit the [AWS X-Ray Documentation](https://docs.aws.amazon.com/xray/).

+## Tracing AWS Lambda Functions with AWS X-Ray

+### Steps to Enable X-Ray Tracing for Lambda

+1. **Enable X-Ray Tracing in Lambda**:
+   - Navigate to the AWS Lambda console and select your function.
+   - Click on the **Configuration** tab.
+   - Under **Monitoring and operations tools**, choose **Edit**.
+   - Enable **Active tracing** under the AWS X-Ray section.
+   - Save the changes to enable tracing.

+2. **Set IAM Permissions**:
+   - Ensure the Lambda function's execution role has the `AWSRayDaemonWriteAccess` policy attached to upload trace data to X-Ray.

+3. **Instrument Your Code** (Optional):
+   - Include the AWS X-Ray SDK in your Lambda function code for advanced instrumentation.
+   - Use the SDK to record outgoing calls, add annotations, or capture additional metadata.

+4. **View Traces**:
+   - After invoking your function, go to the AWS X-Ray console to view the service map and traces.
+   - Analyze the data to understand application performance and pinpoint issues.

+### AWS X-Ray Best Practices

+- AWS X-Ray applies a sampling algorithm to balance the amount of trace data recorded with the cost of recording traces.
+- For detailed guidance, refer to the AWS documentation on [Using AWS Lambda with AWS X-Ray] and [AWS Lambda and AWS X-Ray].